FatmaBenAicha/HousePredictPrice/README.md

-#  House_Price_Prediction
+#  House Price Prediction

- let's run the app locally.
-In your terminal, at the root of flaskscript.py , start the application:
+ to run the app locally.
+Open your terminal, at the root of flaskscript.py , start the application:

  python flaskscript.py

+##  Requirement

+flask installed
+numpy installed